SCUBA Diving in the British Virgin Islands

 What kind of certification can I get on my yacht?

-The open water scuba diving certification typically involves four dives and an additional dive referred to as a “snorkel dive.”
+The open water scuba diving certification typically involves four dives and an additional dive called a “snorkel dive.”
 During these dives, you will practice the skills you learned in the pool, with the added advantage of experiencing them in the comfortable and warm water environment.

-Here you don’t need bulky dive suits like you may if you did it in the United States.
-Less to think about and remember and you are not as “clumsy” with wetsuits and gloves getting in the way.
+You don’t need bulky dive suits like you may if you did it in the United States.
+There is less to think about and remember, and you are not as “clumsy” with wetsuits and gloves getting in the way.

-After all, if you do that you are going to miss the cocktails over the yardarm, the beachcombing, and beach bars.
+After all, if you do that, you will miss the cocktails over the yardarm, the beachcombing, and beach bars.

-If you are with a group, THEY get the pleasure of your company as well.
+If you are with a group, THEY also get the pleasure of your company.

 INQUIRE HERE